 Lipids, more commonly known as fats, are a macronutrient that provide nine calories per gram.
 Nine!
 That’s more than double carbohydrates and proteins, so it’s important to consume fats in moderation, and eat the right kinds.

-We’ll have to get a bit chemical to understand fats (sorry . . . feel free to skip ahead to the last few paragraphs of this section for a very quick recap on roles of fats!).
+We’ll have to get a bit chemical to understand fats (sorry . . . click here to skip ahead to quick recap on roles of fats!).
 Fatty acids are composed of long chains of carbon with hydrogen atoms filling any available bonds, or at least this is the case in a saturated fat.
 Imagine three chains stacked in parallel lines, all connected to another perpendicular molecule at one end – a glycerol molecule.
 If you’re picturing something that looks like an E, you’ve got the idea of what a fat called a triglyceride looks like.
 A molecule of fat.
 Not so scary now, is it?

-A triglyceride is composed of the three kinds of fatty acids – saturated and unsaturated (mono- and poly-).
+A triglyceride can be one of the three kinds of fatty acids – saturated and unsaturated (mono- and poly-).
 I already touched on saturated fats.
 A saturated fat is filled with as much hydrogen as possible, with no double bonds between any two atoms of carbon.
 Since these molecules stack nicely and tightly together, they are solid at room temperature.
 These would be things like animal fat or coconut oil.
-In our diet, the current consensus is to limit these types of fats in order to protect fatty plaque from building in our arteries.
+In our diet, the current consensus is to limit these types of fats in order to protect fatty plaque from building up in our arteries, which we all know lead to heart conditions.

 If a fatty acid chain isn’t saturated with hydrogen, there would exist a double bond between two carbons.
 If only one double bond exists, you have a monounsaturated fat.
 Two or more, and it’s a polyunsaturated fat.
 These double bonds cause the molecules to kink, which means they can’t stack nice and close, which means this fat will be liquid.
 Think of cooking oils!
 Depending on the location of the double bond, the name and properties of the fat changes a little bit.
 Many people have heard of omega-3 and omega-6 fatty acids.
 These are examples of unsaturated fats with the double bond in different locations.
 (Incidentally, these two are the only ones our body can’t make – they’re essential in our diet!)

-A trans fat occurs when an unsaturated fat is artificially saturated with hydrogen, a process called hydrogenation which causes the hydrogens to be placed a little weird.
-They’re considered to be the worst-for-you kind of fat.
+A trans fat occurs when an unsaturated fat is artificially saturated with hydrogen.
+This process, called hydrogenation, causes the hydrogen atoms to be placed a little weird.
+They’re considered to be the worst-for-you kind of fat, and it’s best to avoid them in our diet.
 An example of a trans fat would be margarine.

 All those together are just triglycerides – just one kind of fat!
 Triglycerides are the most prevalent fats, making up 95% of the fats you eat.
-There are other lipids, too.
-We’ll drop the chemistry for these ones.
+Triglycerides provide energy for our cells, and store excess energy in the form of body fat.

 Phospholipids are soluble in both water and fat, which makes them a great emulsifier.
-You’ll see these as food additives as lecithin.
+You’ll see these as food additives, such as lecithin.
 Phospholipids are the main structural component of cell walls in our body.
 The best food sources of these kinds of fat are eggs, peanuts, liver, soybeans, and wheat germ.
+Phospholipids make up the cell wall in every cell in your body!

 We’ve heard of “good cholesterol” and “bad cholesterol”, but what the heck does that even mean?
 Well, here’s where a little biology comes into play.
 Since fat and water repel each other (like how you have to shake up a bottle of salad dressing), fat needs a little help being transported through our bloodstream, which is mostly water.
 Proteins come in acting as taxis for the molecules of fat, and together they are called a lipoprotein.
 Here’s where “good and bad” cholesterol come in.

 Lipoproteins are distinguished based on their density.
 “Good” cholesterol is a high-density lipoprotein (HDL), while “bad” cholesterol is a low-density lipoprotein (LDL).
-There’s even very-low-density lipoproteins, but that’s not important for our purposes.
+There’s even very-low-density lipoproteins, but we won’t go into it.
 LDL’s purpose is to circulate the bloodstream with cholesterol and the other fats, making it available to cells that require fat’s energy.
-HDL’s purpose is to circulate the bloodstream, collect cholesterol, and take it away for disposal.
-As well, HDL have anti-inflammatory properties!
+HDL’s purpose is to circulate the bloodstream, collect excess cholesterol, and take it away to the liver for disposal.
+As well, HDL has anti-inflammatory properties!
 Basically – LDL increases the risk for clogged arteries (and heart attack), and HDL lowers the risk.

 If you’ve suffered through all of that science with me, kudos!
 I don’t want to get too complicated here – Salt and Skillet is all about simplicity, after all – but fats just seem to be a little more complicated than others, and deserve the extra love.